 Thinking differently (and more effectively) is the key to success in everything you do.
-Those who have mastered only one way of thinking, borne of a specific scholarly discipline, craft or profession (like accounting, engineering or medicine) are especially vulnerable to the vicissitudes and ambiguities of incessant change.
+Your brain determines how you think, feel and behave.
+If you don’t know how it actually works, you will stumble lame to the end of your days.
+And those who have mastered only one way of thinking, borne of a specific scholarly discipline or profession (like accounting, engineering or medicine) are especially vulnerable to the ambiguities and volatility of incessant change.

 Organizations live or die on their leaders’ ability to solve problems.
 Minimally, they are severely crippled when their leaders succumb to delusional thinking.
 This happens when leaders think the problem isn’t them.
 So they resist the efforts of those who try to tell them what it really is.
 The evidence of this type of leadership today is everywhere and unassailable.

 To lead in an increasingly complex, uncertain, disruptive business environment, you must develop and frequently rely on your intuitive capabilities as a decision maker, risk-taker and innovator.
 You must be plugged into the future and know how to reframe old-paradigm strategies into new-wold solutions.
 The answers to yesterday’s problems are no longer inadequate, they’re also counter-productive.